bioinformatics-sannio/ncrna-deep/README.rst

 Exploring non-coding RNA functions with deep learning tools
 ===========================================================

-Scripts and datasets to reproduce the experiment reported in the paper
+Scripts and datasets to reproduce the experiments reported in the paper

 Datasets
 ========